Let’s consider how the action may have played out differently if the movie’s events were to take place today…

-“Carole said that TAP Tech has been keeping a backup of our systems.
+“Carole said that COMPANYNAME has been keeping a backup of our systems.
 I didn’t know this, but there’s actually a copy of our entire IT infrastructure stored in the cloud, automatically updated with any changes made.
 So, whenever I make a new document or spreadsheet, a copy of all my work is stored elsewhere in 15 minutes.
 Pretty cool, huh?”

 John nodded, and Holly continued:

-“When HANS.grub3r got into our system, TAP Tech was ready.
+“When HANS.grub3r got into our system, COMPANYNAME was ready.
 All they had to do to help us was completely reset everything and then take the copy stored in our backup and restore the data from there.
 We were even able to work from the backup while they did so.
 All in all, we lost maybe a half an hour… nothing compared to what could have happened.”

 Holly paused to take another sip while John looked on, impressed.